sastraxi/great-bear-postgraphile/learn.md

 Success!
 Some data.
 So how do we solve this problem generally?

 If we pass in a JWT secret on the command line using the `--jwt-secret` option, the `postgraphile` process will start pulling JWTs from the `Authorization:` HTTP header.
-If they're valid, it'll then set the claims included as `jwt.claims.*` in the transaction wrapping each SQL query (there's a reason this is the idiomatic way to set `user_id` with Graphile; it's so easy).
+If they're valid, it'll then set the claims included as `jwt.claims.*` in the transaction wrapping each SQL query (there's a reason this is the idiomatic way to set `user_id` with PostGraphile; it's so easy).

-The other way is to build some scaffolding up around the GraphQL calls by using Graphile as a library.
+The other way is to build some scaffolding up around the GraphQL calls by using PostGraphile as a library.
 This way, we don't have to be confined to using JWTs and can instead use http-only cookies (my preference).
-Take a look at [this code](src/postgraphile/index.ts) where we start a Postgraphile server inside of our app, and particularly the `pgSettingsFromRequest` function where we grab user information out of the HTTP (express) request.
+Take a look at [this code](src/postgraphile/index.ts) where we start a PostGraphile server inside of our app, and particularly the `pgSettingsFromRequest` function where we grab user information out of the HTTP (express) request.

 > Notice that we also set the postgres `role` in this function: administrators perform SQL queries as `app_admin` while regular users' queries are executed as `app_user`.